Type of innovation: Instrument

 The battles of the First World War gave a massive impetus to the field of blood transfusions.
 At the time, there were many technical difficulties to overcome to make this the practical, safe and widespread practice it is today.

-Not least was the problem of indirect transfusions.
-Early blood transfusions were direct–in other words, arm-to-arm transfusions done with both donor and recipient laying side by side, in the same room, at the same time.
+Not least of the challenges was the problem of indirect transfusions.
+Early blood transfusions were direct: in other words, arm-to-arm transfusions done with both donor and recipient lying side by side, in the same room, at the same time.

-An indirect transfusion, where donations are made, the blood stored, and later transfused into a patient, was clearly a more practical solution.
-Achieving it without the risk of infection or contamination was the goal of several researchers, including Dr. Grífols i Roig.
+Indirect transfusion, where donations are made, the blood stored, and later transfused into a patient, was clearly a more practical solution.
+Achieving it without the risk of infection or contamination was the goal of several researchers, including Dr. Grifols i Roig.

 Reducing risks for patients

-Another innovation in the apparatus was the use of sodium citrate to prevent the blood from clotting.
+Another innovation was the use of sodium citrate to prevent the blood from clotting.
 The use of this compound dates back to 1914 when different researchers around the world discovered its efficacy as an anti-clotting agent.

-Although not a huge commercial success due to its relatively high cost of manufacture, the transflecor flébula was a key contribution to the shaping of a new medical discipline of hemotherapy.
+Although not a huge commercial success due to its relatively high cost of manufacture, the transflecor flébula was a key contribution to shaping the new medical discipline of hemotherapy.

 - Grifols-Roig, J. A. (1928).
 Bluttransfusionsapparat.
 Patente alemana de invención, no. 569.648.
 Berlin: Reichspatentamt Patentschrift.

 - Grifols-Roig, J. A. (1929).
 Dispositif pour injections ou prélevements de sang.
 Patente francesa de invención, no. 671.969.
 Paris: Vrevet d'invention Délivré Sans Garantie du Gouvernement.